 The fire and forget capability of the missile allows weapon engagement at sufficient stand-off ranges.
 The Weapon Impact Assessment (WIA) subsystem supports battle damage assessment decisions by transferring impact assessment data prior to an impact.

-The missile has a length of 417cm, diameter of 25.4cm and a wingspan of 112cm.
+The missile has a length of 417cm, a diameter of 25.4cm and a wingspan of 112cm.
 The weight of the missile is 361kg.
 It can intercept targets within the range of 60+ nm while travelling at a speed of Mach 2+.

 Guidance and navigation